 Health & Disability

-Since September 2018, the general French social security system is open to all students, free of charge.
-Check the registration process.
+The French social security system offers health insurance to all students free of charge.

 In need of special assistance ?